-Currently, one in nine people in the world (~815 million) are considered undernourished, with the majority in developing countries.
-The Zero Hunger goal is seeking to change this by eradicating all forms of hunger by 2030.
-This includes bringing more sustainable food production systems and technologies into the fold, doubling the output and income of small-scale food producers, and ensuring there is sufficient genetic diversity preserved in staple crop seeds.
+Currently, one in nine people in the world (~828 million) is considered undernourished, with the majority in developing countries.
+The Zero Hunger Goal seeks to change this by eradicating all forms of hunger by 2030.
+This includes bringing more sustainable food production systems and technologies into the fold, doubling the output and income of small-scale food producers, and ensuring sufficient genetic diversity is preserved in staple crop seeds.

 Sergio Ballester is the founder and CEO of Indigo Drones, a Costa Rica Founder Institute portfolio company that provides aerial informatics support to farmers.
-The specialized drones offer mapping and crop monitoring services, which help farmers to improve yields, reduce waste, and reduce overuse of fertilizers.
-This is particularly useful in tropical areas where resource waste and fertilizer overuse is prevalent, the cost of which impacts the incomes of these farmers.
+The specialized drones offer mapping and crop monitoring services, which help farmers to improve yields, reduce waste, and minimize the overuse of fertilizers.
+These efforts are particularly useful in tropical areas where waste and fertilizers can cause damage to farming.
 For Ballester’s efforts, MIT Technology Review recognized him as an Innovator Under 35.

 Goal 3: Good Health & Well-Being